AntonioMatarazzo2002/AI---QM/README.md

   - `novabase.db` for horse data (collected from sdpsistema.com).

 Ensure `requirements.txt` is up to date and includes both Flask and Gunicorn.
 SQLite is part of Python’s standard library, so no extra installation is needed for database functionality.

+-**Database Configuration:**
+- app.db: Created automatically when users register.
+It stores user credentials and profile info.
+- novabase.db: Contains scraped real-world performance data from sdpsistema.com, including horses and race_results.
+The horses table links animal_name to horse_id, and race_results provides time_to_complete and competitor_name

+-**Using the Application**
+Create an Account: Visit /create-account, fill out the form (email, password, name, sex, age, experience), and submit.

+Login: Go to /login, enter your credentials.

+Check Horse-Rider Match: On /check-horse-rider-match, begin typing a horse’s name.
+After four characters, suggestions appear based on novabase.db data.
+Enter your desired time and select your rider type (amateur or professional).
+Submit to receive a detailed report.

+View and Download Report: After analysis, /report displays the results.
+A download option lets you save a text version of the report.